Denzel543/OnPage/README.md

 # The Complete Python GuideBook 👍
+# Might Get You a Real Job 💰
 ## Contents of Table
- 0.0 Find Python projects at this channel = https://www.youtube.com/@DenzelBabs
+ ⭐ Find Python projects at this channel = https://www.youtube.com/@DenzelBabs
 1. Getting Python
 2. Opening Codespace
 3. print() Function